-Among legislation under consideration in the 106th Congress to reform the Superfund program, four bills would alter the process for selecting cleanup remedies at NPL sites.
-However, any changes to this process would also apply to all military facilities not on the NPL since DOD is required to comply with CERCLA in cleaning up all of its hazardous sites.
-First, Representative Boehlert introduced the Recycle

-America's Land Act of 1999 (H.R.
+Among the legislation considered in the 106th Congress to reform the Superfund program, four bills would have altered the process for selecting cleanup remedies at NPL sites.
+However, any changes to this process would also have applied to all military facilities not on the NPL since DOD is required to comply with CERCLA in cleaning up all of its hazardous sites.
+First, Representative Boehlert introduced the Recycle America's Land Act of 1999 (H.R.
 1300) on March 25, 1999, and the House Committee on Transportation and Infrastructure filed its report on H.R.
 1300 (H.Rept.
 106-353) on September 30, 1999.23 Second, Representative Greenwood introduced the Land Recycling Act of 1999 (H.R.
-2580) on July 21, 1999, and the House Committee on Commerce ordered the bill to be reported on October 13, 1999.
+2580) on July 21, 1999, and the House Committee on Commerce filed its report on the bill (H.Rept.
+106-775) on July 20, 2000.
 Third, the late Senator John H. Chafee introduced the Superfund Amendments and Reauthorization Act of 1999 (S. 1537) on August 5, 1999.
-Fourth, Representative Pallone introduced the Children's Protection and Community Cleanup Act of 1999 (H.R.
+Fourth, Representative Pallone introduced the Children's Protection and CommunityCleanup Act of 1999 (H.R.
 2956) on September 27, 1999.

 H.R.
 1300, H.R.
-2580, and S. 1537 include provisions that would amend the remedy selection process at Superfund sites and incorporate some of EPA's Superfund administrative reforms intended to increase flexibility in cleaning up sites and thereby lower cleanup costs.
+2580, and S. 1537 included provisions that would have amended the remedy selection process at Superfund sites and incorporated some of EPA's Superfund administrative reforms intended to increase flexibility in cleaning up sites and thereby lower cleanup costs.
 However, H.R.
 2956 and certain provisions in H.R.
-1300 could lead to higher cleanup costs at federal facilities.
+1300 could have lead to higher cleanup costs at federal facilities.
 As introduced, H.R.
-2956 would require remedial actions to reduce contamination to background levels to the maximum extent that is technically feasible if cleanup standards are not clearly protective of children's health, or the bill would require institutional controls at sites where contaminants are not reduced to levels that allow unrestricted use.
-Attempting to reduce contamination to background levels and adopting a broader use of institutional controls would likely increase remediation expenses significantly.
+2956 would have required remedial actions to reduce contamination to background levels to the maximum extent that is technically feasible if cleanup standards are not clearly protective of children's health, or the bill would have required institutional controls at sites where contaminants were not reduced to levels that allowed unrestricted use.
+Attempting to reduce contamination to background levels and adopting a broader use of institutional controls would likely have increased remediation expenses significantly.
 As reported, H.R.
-1300 would grant states acting under interagency agreements the legal authority to make final determinations on which cleanup remedies are used at certain sites on defense and other federal facilities.
-Cleanup costs at such sites could rise if states insist on measures that are more expensive to implement than those preferred by federal agencies.24
+1300 would have granted states acting under interagency agreements the legal authority to make final determinations on which cleanup remedies are used at certain sites on defense and other federal facilities.
+Cleanup costs at such sites could have risen if states insisted on measures that were more expensive to implement than those preferred by federal agencies.24